llimllib/obsidian-archive/visualization/diagrams/protocol.md

 Handy, simple tool!

 One thing I did have to do was change `#!/usr/bin/python` to `#!/usr/bin/env python` in their binary, since I don't have a `/usr/bin/python` on this system.

+(Unfortunately, it seems like there are a few bugs and the project isn't being maintained.
+Such is life in free software, I guess)